aridoza/foundational-java/Concurrency/concurrency1.md

 }
 ```

 The first thing the `run()` method does is to declare a `try-catch` block.
-We surround code that can throw an exception with the `try` portion, and make some code to gracefully handle the exception in the `catch` portion.
+We surround code that can throw an exception with the `try` portion and make some code to gracefully handle the exception in the `catch` portion.

 `Thread.run` normally does its job and then exits, terminating the `Thread`.
-But in our case, we don't want it to just print once and exit; we want it to keep printing the current time, so we use a `while` loop to continually execute our output statement.
+But, in our case, we don't want it to just print once and exit; we want it to keep printing the current time, so we use a `while` loop to continuously execute our output statement.

 Next, we create a new `LocalTime` object, which refers to the current time (`now()`) at the time of instantiation.

 Because all of that is happening in a `while` loop, it will continue to loop forever without pause.
 But the requirement was to display the time every two seconds, so we must sleep for two seconds between loop iterations.
-To do that, we call the `Thread.sleep()` method, supplying the number of milliseconds to sleep — in this case, two seconds is 2000 ms, so we call `Thread.sleep(2000)`.
+To do that, we call the `Thread.sleep()` method, supplying the number of milliseconds to sleep — in this case, two seconds is 2,000 ms, so we call `Thread.sleep(2000)`.

 #### Step 4

 Finally, we define the `main()` method, which launches our program.
-It starts our new thread by calling the `start()` method, which implicitly calls the `run()` method in a new thread.
+It starts our new thread by calling the `start()` method, which implicitly calls the `run()` method in a new thread:

 ```java
 public static void main(String[] args) {